From the Publisher

 Thirty years later, Fiona is in Paris tracking down her estranged daughter who disappeared into a cult.
 While staying with an old friend, a famous photographer who documented the Chicago crisis, she finds herself grappling with the devastating ways AIDS affected her life and her relationship with her daughter.
 The two intertwining stories take us through the heartbreak of the eighties and the chaos of the modern world, as both Yale and Fiona struggle to find goodness in the midst of disaster.

-I was excited to receive a copy of The Great Believers just a few days ago (thus it wasn’t included in my Summer 2018 ARC List!).
+I was excited to receive a copy of THE GREAT BELIEVERS from Netgalley just a few days ago.
 It’s a thought-provoking reflection on relationships, how they change and grow over time, what they can survive and what they can’t, with the 1980s Chicago AIDS crisis at the center of it all.
-Two seemingly unconnected characters are tied together through their relationship to one person, Nico, who has passed away when The Great Believers opens, and through the art world their stories become surprisingly related.
+Two seemingly unconnected characters are tied together through their relationship to one person, Nico, who has passed away when THE GREAT BELIEVERS opens, and through the art world their stories become surprisingly related.
 It just about broke my heart into a million pieces.